Guidelines for Contributors

 For visual journalists:

 Day-rate assignments are contracted for all rights (work-for-hire) at midrange editorial day rates suitable to those rights.
 Expenses are reimbursable; there are no advances.
 We also assign and license still photography on a space-rate basis for which fees are calculated on print-edition usage size or online-only flat rates.

 Space-rate stock is licensed for one-time world English print and one-time all-language online rights, duration two months with life-of-publication archiving.

 Space-rate assignments are contracted either for the one-time rights above or, if expenses are reimbursed, for all rights (work-for-hire).

 Visual style is documentary and narrative; it is not travel, pictorial or personal.
 It either complements a text or uses a text as its complement.

 Captions frame the understanding of still images; audio frames the understanding of video.
 Insightful, accurate captions and great audio endear visual journalists to both editor and reader.

 When will I hear back from you?

-What if I have an idea but I want to run it by you first to see if it’s worth working up as a full proposal?
+What if I have an idea, but I want to run it by you first to see if you think it’s worth my time to work up as a full proposal and your time to read it?
 Can I do that?